venuc/EasyDB/README.md

 Supported databases: Oracle, MySQL.

 TO DO:
-1. MS SQL Server not yet supported
-2. Can't call stored procedures
+1. Can't call stored procedures